Point San Luis Lighthouse: Access

 In 1992, the Port San Luis Harbor District received the Point San Luis site from the Federal Government, with the understanding that the light station be a historical, educational, and recreational site, for the use and enjoyment of the public.
 In 1995, the Point San Luis Lighthouse Keepers non-profit corporation was created to manage that task.
 In early 2010 to mark the 120th anniversary of the lighthouse the Fresnel lens was returned to the station and placed on display.
 A van service was put in place for trips to the lighthouse.
 Point San Luis runs weekly van tours, a docent led hike via the Pecho Coast Trail, hosts weddings, and has ongoing special events for the public.

+The Pecho Coast Trail connects the Port San Luis to the Point San Luis Lighthouse.
+The trail's starting point is near the corner of Diablo Canyon Road and Avila Beach Drive.
+A docent is required for the hike.